 Scheme 47.
-Regioselective synthesis of 2-(4methoxyphenyl)quinoline and 2-(4methoxyphenyl)pyrazine.
+Regioselective synthesis of 2-(4-methoxyphenyl)quinoline.

 Finally, some experiments were carried out to get information about the reaction mechanism.
 It was found that trace amounts of the desired arylation products were obtained when pyridine was reacted with phenylhydrazine instead of phenylhydrazine hydrochloride as well as when the reaction of pyridine with phenylhydrazine hydrochloride was carried out in the presence of 1 equiv of TEMPO.
-Moreover a kinetic isotope effect experiment in which pyridine and pyridine-d5 were reacted with
+Moreover a kinetic isotope effect experiment in which pyridine and pyridine-d5 were reacted with 4-methoxyphenylhydrazine hydrochloride showed that no significant KIE value ( $k_H/k_D = 1.12$ ) was obtained (Scheme 48).